milostomic/implementation-guides/netverify/netverify-web-v4.md

 Identity Verification can be enabled with the Face Match step only or in conjunction with a Liveness Check.

-There are currently two options to check for liveness:

-* 3D Liveness for Web
-* Liveness Detection (with handwritten note)

 #### 3D Liveness for Web (no preset available)

 Netverify's new 3D face liveness detection technology creates a three-dimensional map of your user's face, providing unprecedented accuracy for the Liveness Check, and creates an enrollment transaction for the use of the Authentication feature.